Border Ctrl+Esc: Chapter One

 At least he’d have to hope so.

 Border Ctrl+Esc is a lighthearted contemporary marriage of convenience between LGBTQ+ Internet friends (a demisexual woman and a bisexual man).
-It's coming out August 9 with NineStar Press!
+It came out August 9, 2021, with NineStar Press!